 All work experience, education, training and other information substantiating how you meet the minimum qualifications must be included on your application by the filing deadline.
 Information submitted after the filing deadline will not be considered in determining whether you meet the minimum qualifications.

 Applications completed improperly may be cause for ineligibility, disqualification or may lead to lower scores.

 If you have any questions regarding this recruitment or application process, please contact the exam analyst, Arlene Laxamana, by telephone at 415-734-3321, or by email at Arlene.firstname.lastname@example.org.

 Verification of Education, Experience, and/or License/Certificate:

-Applicants are required to submit verification (proof) of qualifying education, experience, and/or license/certificate at the time of filing.
+Applicants are required to submit verification (proof) of a valid CA driver’s license at the time of filing.

 Applicants must submit a photocopy of their degree and/or transcript from an accredited college or university as proof of qualifying education.
 Failure to submit verification of education and experience, when requested, may result in the rejection of the application.

 Note: Falsifying one’s education, training, or work experience or attempted deception on the application may result in disqualification for this and future job opportunities with the City and County of San Francisco.